 Tubing & Splashing in Boulder Creek

-Boulder Reservoir offers one of the largest, seasonally lifeguard attended swimming beaches in Colorado.
+Boulder Reservoir offers one of the largest, seasonally lifeguard-attended swimming beaches in Colorado.
 It features a marked swim area with rafts during the summer, as well as an excellent place to go stand up paddleboarding.
 To view all the safety rules, click here.
 Don’t have time to pack a lunch?
-Visit the Beachside Cafe, featuring an extensive lunch menu as well as snacks, kids meals and coffee and tea.
-Check out all the splash pads, pools, reservoirs and more in this dedicated guide.
+Visit the Beachside Cafe, featuring an extensive lunch menu as well as snacks, kid’s meals, coffee, and tea.
+Check out all the splash pads, pools, reservoirs, and more in this dedicated guide.
 Boulder Reservoir is located at 5565 N 51st St., Boulder, CO 80301.

 Longmont’s Union Reservoir